logigator/logigator-development-distribution/README.md

 ```

 ### Starting the Projects
-There are a few scripts in `package.json` of this repo.
+There are a few scripts in `package.json` included in this repo.

 - `start:backend` - serves the backend on port 8203
 - `start:proxy` - starts a proxy-server to the Backend and all dev-servers
 - `start:backend-and-proxy` - starts backend and proxy-server
 - `start:home` - serves logigator-home on port 8201
 - `start:shared-comps` - serves logigator-shared-comps for live reloading
-- `start:editor:web` - serves the logigator-editor on port 8202
+- `start:editor:web` - serves logigator-editor on port 8202
 - `start:edtior:electron` - serves logigator-editor electron app

 It is also possible to run the scripts directly in the repositories.